sakirtufan/landing-page/README.md

 # landing-page
 ### the goal of the project
-I designed it using only htmland css.
+I designed it using only html and css.

 `a code example`